by Andrea M. Darcy

 TIP: If you parents start going on about everything else but help, use ‘the broken record technique’.
 This means rephrasing the same thing again and again, in slightly different variations, for example:

 - “I don’t understand what I did wrong as a parent.”
 Okay, Mum, but right now I just need you to help me get to a counsellor.

 - “But why are you depressed, what is this about?”
 Well I need to figure that out.
 So I need your help getting some counselling.

 - “Are you sure you want counselling?”
 Yes, I’m sure.
 Can you please help me with the funding for it?

 Remember, your parents might not really have any previous experience of what you are sharing with them.
 It might be less that they don’t want to help you, and more that they are just a bit lost as to what to do or say just yet.

 So don’t expect a perfect answer or reaction.
 Expect them to need time.

 TIP: Give your parents a timeline or even deadline, such as saying, ‘I know it is probably something you need time to think about, so maybe you can think about what I’ve just told you, and we can talk again in a week or so?
 Like perhaps next Saturday over lunch?’.
 This can be better then just leaving it hanging and always feeling on edge about when to bring it up.

 In the UK and want to talk to an experienced counsellor who works with teens?
-Harley Therapy offers therapists at four London locations, as well as UK-wide via Skype.
+Harley Therapy offers therapists at three London locations, as well as UK-wide via Skype.